conda/ceps/cep-recipe-tests.md

       - libbar.so
 ```

-This test would check if the files `foo.h`, `foo.hpp` and any files matching
+This test MUST check if the files `foo.h`, `foo.hpp` and any files matching
 `*.hpp` files are present in the package.
-It would also check if `libfoo.so` is
+It MUST also check if `libfoo.so` is
-present and `libbar.so` is not present in the package.
+present MUST check that `libbar.so` is NOT present in the package.

 ### The `strict` flag